claudiaton/coffee-lib/README.md

 ## Http request
 In app.module file, import `import { HttpClientModule } from '@angular/common/http';` and include in imports `HttpClientModule`

-## REQUIREMENTS
-Data should be managed via the NgRx Store
-HTTP requests should be dispatched via NgRx Effects The layout should be responsive and have mobile and desktop breakpoints unit tests presentable styles

-Create a Product List Page
-Retrieve a list of 50 coffees https://random-data-api.com/api/coffee/random_coffee?size=50 Implement pagination, with a limit of 10 items per page

-## BONUS
-- leverage NgRx Selectors for retrieving data from the Store
-- Leverage OnPush ChangeDetection for each of your components
-- Add a product details page

-## List of components
-List
-Card

-## Enabling store

 ## Enabling redux dev tools
 ng add @ngrx/store-devtools